Cygraph/MinMax/README.md

 ```

-In the example above the "infix" method of the instance is used to switch the url and get the right image.
+In the example above the "infix" method of the instance is used to switch the responsive url and get the right sized image.
 MinMax has various instance methods.

 ### Basic methods